Keng12/SDL2-Games/README.md

 To practice C++, I developed Conway's Game of Life [1] and Snake with C++ [2].

 Requires SDL2 and C++17 to compile.
-SDL2 can be installed on Ubuntu via:
+SDL2 can be installed on Ubuntu via`sudo apt install libsdl2-dev`.

-`sudo apt install libsdl2-dev`

-Run via:

-`./snake` or `./game-of-life` after compiling.
+Run via: `./snake` or `./game-of-life` after compiling.

 [1] https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life